jungervin/DCCExpress/README.md

 - ⏳ **Upcoming support:** 🔜 **DCC-EX integration**

 # 🚂🛂🚦Automation & Scripting
-The dispatcher.js file allows users to write control automation scripts for managing railway operations.
+The dispatcher.js & scheduler.js files allows users to write control automation scripts for managing railway operations.
 This enables advanced behaviors like automated signal switching, turnout control, and event-based operations.

-(You need to edit the `DCCExpress/dist/dispatcher.js` file.
+(You need to edit the `DCCExpress/dist/dispatcher.js` | `DCCExpress/dist/scheduler.js` file.
-In the menu, reload the script by clicking on the **Dispatcher** icon.)
+In the menu, reload the script by clicking on the **Dispatcher** | **Scheduler** icon.)

 ## 🚀Quick Start Guide